Shooting victims include a mom who died protecting her baby

 ANDRE ANCHONDO: HAD TURNED HIS LIFE AROUND

-Andre Anchondo, husband of Jordan Anchondo who was killed in El Paso, recently turned his life around after struggles with drug dependence and run-ins with the law, a friend recalled.
+Andre Anchondo — the husband of Jordan Anchondo, who was also killed in El Paso — had recently turned his life around after struggles with drug dependence and run-ins with the law, a friend recalled.

-The friend, Koteiba "Koti" Azzam, made calls on Sunday to learn the whereabouts of his friend, who remained unaccounted for.
-Bodies of victims were still in the Walmart on Sunday.
+On Sunday night, John Jamrowski, the grandfather of Jordan Anchondo, said in a text message that his family has been notified of the death of Andre Anchondo.

+The death of Jordan Anchondo was confirmed in the hours after the attack, but the family agonized as investigators waited to confirm more than a dozen other deaths.

 "I love the guy," Azzam said in a phone interview from San Marcos, Texas, where he attends Texas State University.
 "He had the character and the charisma."

-Azzam said Anchondo had started a business in El Paso, building things from granite and stone, and made it successful through hard work.
+Azzam said Andre Anchondo had started a business in El Paso, building things from granite and stone, and made it successful through hard work.
 He also was on the verge of completing a home for his family.
-Now, his wife is dead and he himself might not have survived.

 ---